 RAND Database of Worldwide Terrorism Incidents

-The RAND Database of Worldwide Terrorism Incidents is a compilation of data from 1972 through 2009.
-We are still collecting data, after 2009, however it has not yet been added to the online database.
+The RAND Database of Worldwide Terrorism Incidents (RDWTI) is a compilation of data from 1968 through 2009.

-With over 36,000 incidents of terrorism coded and detailed, the quality and completeness of the RDWTI is unparalleled.
-To maintain the RDWTI, RAND staff conduct extensive research on candidate terrorist attacks, drawing on staff with regional expertise, relevant language skills, and in-country field work experience.
-The new subscription-based RDWTI, launched in January 2009, is a fully searchable and interactive database, with the intention of providing quality and comprehensive data in the most useful form to the user.
+With over 40,000 incidents of terrorism coded and detailed, the quality and completeness of the RDWTI is remarkable.
+RAND staff conducted extensive research on candidate terrorist attacks, drawing on staff with regional expertise, relevant language skills, and in-country field work experience.
+The RDWTI is a fully searchable and interactive database, with the intention of providing quality and comprehensive data to users.